-In addition to the quantitative odour impact assessment, a qualitative assessment of the odour potential of site operations including regular landfill waste disposal and concurrent landfill waste mining was completed based on the MECP's recommended FIDOL criteria (frequency, intensity, duration, offensiveness and location) approach.
+Dillon prepared the Air Quality and Odour Impact Assessment Report for the proposed landfill expansion.
+No exceedances of relevant air quality criteria were predicted.
+The odour impact assessment was completed for regular landfill waste disposal operations and concurrent landfill waste mining operations.
+The odour impact assessment was completed based on the MOECC's recommended FIDOL criteria (frequency, intensity, duration, offensiveness and location) approach.
 For each criterion, management practices were recommended to mitigate potential odour impacts.

-The odour assessment indicates that the current landfill operations are not expected to cause odour impacts greater than the historical impacts that have been observed and managed on site.
-The City will continue to implement the current odour mitigation measures (refer to Section 13.4.1 - Odour Control During Regular Landfill Operations of the D & O Report for mitigation details).
-Odour mitigation measures to be implemented include operational and administrative controls such as: minimize the area of the active working face to reduce the amount of exposed waste; place cover material close to the work areas so exposed waste can be covered quickly; transportation of waste to occur under optimal temperature and wind speed conditions; and use of chemical and biological treatment where appropriate.
+The odour impact assessment report indicates that the current landfill operations are not expected to cause odour impacts greater than the historical impacts that have been observed and managed on site.
+The City will continue to implement the current odours measures (refer to Section 13.4.1 - Odour Control During Regular Landfill Operations of the D & O Report for mitigation details).
+Odour mitigation measures to be implemented include operational and administrative controls such as: minimize the area of the active working face to reduce the amount of exposed waste; place cover material close to the work areas so exposed waste can be covered quickly; transportation of waste to occur under optimal temperature and wind speed conditions; and use of odour suppressant foam and misters where appropriate.